-From the 18,5 million ha of total lands of the Syrian Arab Republic, cultivated land extends over an area of 5,484,000 ha of which 1,213,000 is irrigated land (22%), 3,655,000 ha is rain-fed land (67%) and 616,000 ha is fallow land (11%) (FAO-MAAR, 2001).
+From the 18,5 million ha of total lands of the Syrian, cultivated land extends over an area of 5,484,000 ha of which 1,213,000 is irrigated land (22%), 3,655,000 ha is rain-fed land (67%) and 616,000 ha is fallow land (11%) (FAO-MAAR, 2001).
 Irrigated lands are not distributed evenly across the country and most concentrate along the Euphrates river, in the coastal areas and in the central regions.
-The size of the irrigated holdings is substantially smaller than the size of the rain-fed holdings and varies distinctively across regions .
-At nations' level, the average holding size is 9,2 ha and for irrigated farms is 3,6 ha.
+The size of the irrigated holdings is substantially smaller than the size of the rain-fed holdings and varies distinctively across regions.

 Lake Assad was formed behind the Tabqa Dam, and it was used for Syria's increasing irrigation needs, which was predicted by the Syrian's to be around 640,000 hectares (ha).

 The Euphrates basin soils are in large part gypsiferous, crust, prone to erosion, and suitable only for careful applications of irrigation water.
 Therefore, the recent reports from Syria suggest that the waters from Lake Assad have been utilized to an absolute maximum of 240,000 ha.

-The Tigris river only contributes to the Syrian demands on local and private land owners small scale agricultural and sanitary needs, but there are certain projects that have been evaluated by the Syrian government on future use of the river's waters

-Iraq use of the Euphrates river

-Iraq has been using the Euphrates river since the ancient times, and the ancient irrigation systems and the use of water in Mesopotamia are some of the Iraqi claims that responds to the situation in the Euphrates-Tigris basin..
+The Tigris river only contributes to the Syrian demands on local and private land owners small scale agricultural and sanitary needs, but there are certain projects that have been evaluated by the Syrian government on future use of the river's waters.
+Iraq use of the Euphrates river Iraq has been using the Euphrates river since the ancient times, and the ancient irrigation systems and the use of water in Mesopotamia are some of the Iraqi claims that responds to the situation in the Euphrates-Tigris basin.

 Currently Iraq has seven dams in service; the Haditha Dam, the Bagdadi Dam, the Ramadi Barrage, the Hindiya Barrage, the Fallouja Dam, and the Hammurabi Dam.
 The Haditha Dam is used for hydroelectric production, and the others either regulate the river or divert water to irrigation canals.

 According to estimates, Iraq irrigates 1.2 million ha of land with the waters of the basin.
 The amount of land used is believed to reach to 1.8 million ha with full utilization of the Euphrates river.
-Only limited data is available on the Iraqi development projects and the current political strains and international pressure on weapons issues transferred the priority of the water behind political and economical issues.
+Only limited data is available on the Iraqi development projects and the current political strains transferred the priority of the water behind political and economical issues.

-Iraqi use of the Tigris River

-Along with the Euphrates river, the Tigris has been heavily dammed by the Iraqis and the Ottomans.
+Iragi use of the Tigris River Along with the Euphrates river, the Tigris has been heavily dammed by the Iragis and the Ottomans.
 Out of the current operational dams, the Mosul Dam is used for hydropower production, irrigation, and flood control, and the Samara Dam and the al-Kut Barrage regulate the river with limited irrigation responsibilities.
-The Bekhme Dam on the Greater Zap, the